hashicorp/terraform/website/source/docs/providers/aws/r/codedeploy_deployment_group.html.markdown

 * `ec2_tag_filter` - (Optional) Tag filters associated with the group.
 See the AWS docs for details.
 * `on_premises_instance_tag_filter` - (Optional) On premise tag filters associated with the group.
 See the AWS docs for details.
 * `trigger_configuration` - (Optional) A Trigger Configuration block.
 Trigger Configurations are documented below.
+* `auto_rollback_configuration` - (Optional) The automatic rollback configuration associated with the deployment group, documented below.
+* `alarm_configuration` - (Optional) A list of alarms associated with the deployment group, documented below.

 Both ec2_tag_filter and on_premises_tag_filter blocks support the following: